Irie Foundation Partnership

 - 90% of youth increased their academic grades

-- IFAMLC is used as field trip site, providing day programs to many kids from partnering agencies, homeschool networks, is used as a workshops/learning experiences.
+- AMLC served as field trip site, providing day programs to many kids from partnering agencies, homeschool networks, as well as used as a site for workshops/learning experiences.

-- IFAMLC is utilized as a mentor site with Dade County Juvenile services.
+- AMLC partnered as a mentor site with Dade County Juvenile services.

-- IFAMLC is utilized as creative arts space for many youths in foster care, teenage girls who have been victimized by human trafficking, juvenile delinquent teens and homeless youth.
+- AMLC served as creative arts space for many youths in foster care, teenage girls who have been victimized by human trafficking, juvenile delinquent teens and homeless youth.

-- Mentoring program with teens, providing regular assistance and mentorship (youth also have access to our in-house Therapist)
+- Mentoring program with teens, provided regular assistance and mentorship (youth also had access to our in-house Therapist)

 - Scholarship opportunities.
-We have presented two scholarships to Berklee College of Music and have been awarded another two this past month for local colleges.
+We have presented two scholarships to Berklee College of Music among others

-- IFAMLC is an out-of-school safe haven, providing continuous programming including on weekends, spring and summer breaks
+- AMLC provided an out-of-school safe haven, with continuous programming including on weekends, spring and summer breaks

-- Youth have had the opportunity to do showcases throughout the year, almost on a monthly basis.
-Youth have had the opportunity to perform at the: South Dade Cultural Arts Center, the Fillmore Miami Beach at the Jackie Gleason Theater, Art Basel, the Stage Miami, McCormick Place, the Chop House, Little Haiti Cultural Arts Center, Bayfront Park, and various other cultural arts facilities and locations throughout South Florida.
+- Youth have had the opportunity to do showcases throughout the year, almost on a monthly basis, at locations such as the South Dade Cultural Arts Center, the Fillmore Miami Beach at the Jackie Gleason Theater, Art Basel, the Stage Miami, McCormick Place, the Chop House, Little Haiti Cultural Arts Center, Bayfront Park, and various other cultural arts facilities and locations throughout South Florida.

-- Youth at IFAMLC participate in a variety of programs including: Health and Wellness Literacy, Yoga, Financial Literacy
+- Youth at AMLC have participated in a variety of programs including: Health and Wellness Literacy, Yoga, Financial Literacy

 About The Irie Foundation